This article provides answers to common error messages on Robot.

 Host YourNameserver.de not found on domain registration/-transfer/-update

-If your own nameservers are to be specified for .com/.net/.org/.info/.biz/.eu domains these must first be registered via the domain registration Robot (Menu item
+If you want to specify your own nameservers for .com/.net/.org/.info/.biz/.eu domains, you need to register these first via the Domain Registration Robot (Menu item

 DNS entries ->